fangyuan99/cookie-share/README.md

 ## Overview

-Cookie-share is a Chrome/Edge/Firefox extension that allows users to send and receive cookies between different devices or browsers.
-It can be used for **multi-account switching, sharing video memberships, co-renting planets, and other scenarios.** A self-hosted Cloudflare Worker ensures data security.
+Cookie-share is a Chrome/Edge/Firefox extension (also has a Tampermonkey script) that allows users to send and receive cookies between different devices or browsers, and can be used for **multi-account switching, sharing video memberships, co-renting planets** and other scenarios.
+The backend uses a self-hosted Cloudflare Worker to ensure data security.

 ![image](https://github.com/user-attachments/assets/48877965-4c5e-40ec-9b40-ceeb31a469ef)